Understanding the Symmetrical Triangle Pattern in Crypto Trading

 Let’s take a look!

 The symmetrical triangle pattern usually appears before large price movements.
 Unlike the ascending and descending triangle patterns, the symmetrical triangle pattern is a neutral formation that can appear during both bullish and bearish market conditions.
-It consists of two converging lines.
+It forms when the price moves between two converging trend lines.
 One line forms a downward line from above, while the other creates an upward trend from below.
 This pattern signifies a period of consolidation where neither the buyers nor the sellers are in control of the market.

 Volatility decreases as the triangle narrows, and traders expect a breakout when this pattern appears on the charts.
 The direction of the breakout determines whether the pattern will become bearish or bullish.
 When the breakout occurs above the trendline, it signals the continuation of an uptrend.
 Subsequently, when the breakout occurs below the lower line, it indicates continuation of a downtrend.